 All Level 3 enhanced trained staff wear orange lanyards for easy identification.

-Mr Cammack and Mrs Davenport have been presenting our annual series of important Safeguarding Assemblies to Years 7 and 8 this week (week beginning the 19th April 2021).
+Our annual series of important Safeguarding Assemblies to Years 7 and 8 were presented the week beginning the 19th April 2021.
 The issues we are covering here are issues that not every family feels comfortable or knowledgeable enough about to discuss at home.
 This week we have been particularly discussing Child Sexual Exploitation and Peer on Peer abuse.